styladev/salesforce/README.md

 # Styla Salesforce Commerce Cloud Cartridge

-This cartridge connects your Salesforce Commerce Cloud with [Styla](http://www.styla.com/) Content Hub.
-The first diagram on [this page](https://styladocs.atlassian.net/wiki/spaces/CO/pages/9961481/Technical+Integration) should provide you an overview of what the plugin does and how it exchanges data with Styla.
+This cartridge connects your Salesforce with [Styla](http://www.styla.com/) by embedding Styla content on a specific path.
+[This documentation page](https://docs.styla.com/) should provide you an overview of how Styla works in general.

 ## Installation and Configuration